 At 18, back in London, Jim again worked with his family, designing, making screens and printing fabrics.
 But the urge to see the world was so strong that he set off for Tahiti at the age of twenty-five.

 In that Polynesian surrounding, Jim spent his time swimming, fishing, and painting.

 Teaching Children to Paint

-He opens his studios to youngsters every other Saturday morning and here he works with them teaching them the many new techniques he has perfected in the field of modern art.
+At his studio, he offers art classes to school children and works with them teaching them new techniques that he’s perfected in the field of modern art.

 Today, the Tillett workshop at Tutu Village is a high spot on the tourist agenda in the Virgin Islands.

-When one rides through the lovely countryside of St. Thomas, he enters into an old-world courtyard filled with flowering hibiscus and other flora native to the area.
+When one rides through the east end countryside, he enters into an old-world courtyard filled with flowering hibiscus and other flora native to the area.